 States with other arrangements

-- Hawaii — offered but not required, with writing
+- Kansas — offered but not required; no Writing

 - Minnesota — SAT or ACT offered